ONSdigital/tlfs_legacy_toolkit/README.md

 # Purpose

-This repository contains simple Python and R scripts that give targeted help to users of Transformed Labour Force Survey Data.
+This repository contains simple Python, R and SPSS scripts that give targeted help to users of Transformed Labour Force Survey Data.
 This help is offered where the use of open source software and practices is not yet possible or where pipelines have yet to be updated to work with transformed outputs.

 Wherever possible you are encouraged to move toward the use of open-source software and practices whilst updating your pipelines to work more efficiently with the transformed outputs.
 See below links for more guidance on why and how to do so: